-As nutritional practices around the world continue to evolve, one thing is for certain: mushrooms are an amazing superfood.
-We know a lot about them, but what exactly are the health benefits of mushrooms?
-Here, you’ll learn their benefits and some ways to integrate them into your diet.
+As nutritional practices around the world continue to evolve, one thing is for certain: mushrooms are an amazing superfood full of nutritional value.
+We know a lot about the many mushroom varieties, but what exactly are the health benefits of mushrooms beside the fact that they are a low-calorie ingredient?
+Here, you’ll learn about the benefits of consuming mushrooms and some simple ways to integrate them into your diet.

 What are Mushrooms?

 Are they a fruit?
 A vegetable?
 Actually, mushrooms are fungi.